Oticon Hearing Aids: Models, Features, Prices, and Reviews

 CROS

-Oticon CROS sends a wireless signal via Near Field Magnetic Induction (NFMI) from the poorer ear to a receiver on the better ear.
+CROSOticon CROS sends a wireless signal via Near Field Magnetic Induction (NFMI) from the poorer ear to a receiver on the better ear.

 CROS PX

-The new Oticon CROS PX is rechargeable and offers TwinLink™ dual streaming technology, which provides access to more sounds in challenging listening environments and handles wireless streaming at the same time.
+CROS PXThe new Oticon CROS PX is rechargeable and offers TwinLink™ dual streaming technology, which provides access to more sounds in challenging listening environments and handles wireless streaming at the same time.

 Oticon hearing aid accessories transmit audio from your phone and TV directly to your hearing aids.
 And Oticon smartphone apps let you control your hearing aid programs and Bluetooth settings.
 Following are accessories for popular Oticon hearing aid models.
 Make sure to check with your provider to see which accessories work with which models.

-Connect Clip microphone
+Connect Clip Microphone

 A microphone small enough to clip to your collar, Connect Clip can turn your hearing aids into a wireless stereo headset.
 It transmits audio to your hearing aids, allowing you to listen to someone speaking from a distance.
 It also lets you make hands-free phone calls from your iPhone or Android smartphone.
 And it enables you to adjust your hearing aids using a remote control function.